Coronavirus – Advice for governing bodies

 Changes introduced by the Corporate Insolvency and Governance Act 2020 (the 2020 Act) allow Companies and Registered Societies to hold meetings of members virtually regardless of whether their constitution allows it.
 These provisions apply to both AGMs and SGMs.

 The 2020 Act also provides that if your AGM was due to take place between 26 March 2020 and 30 September 2020, the period during which the meeting must be held is extended to 30 September 2020.
+This extension period has now completed and therefore all AGMs due to occur between 26 March 2020 and 30 September 2020 should have occurred, even if by virtual means.

 If you decide to hold your AGM or SGM virtually using remote technology, there are a number of practical considerations to take into account including: